Taylor Swift: Songwriting

-On Folklore and Evermore, Swift was inspired by escapism and romanticism to explore fictional narratives, deviating from the autobiographical songwriting that had characterized her artistry.
+On Folklore and Evermore, Swift was inspired by escapism and romanticism to explore fictional narratives.
 She imposed her emotions onto imagined characters and story arcs, inspired by authors and poets of romantic and modernist literature like F. Scott Fitzgerald, Robert Frost, William Wordsworth, and Emily Dickinson; the last of whom was a distant cousin of Swift.
-The characters of Folklore and Evermore construct their narratives based on fragments of memory, symbolizing the nature of folktales and oral traditions that pass through time.
+The albums' characters construct their narratives from fragments of memory, symbolizing the nature of folktales and oral traditions that endure over time.
+Swift returned to autobiographical songwriting on Midnights, whose nocturnal ruminations encompass regrets and fantasies informed by her awareness of fame.
+The Tortured Poets Department explores heartbreak and other themes to extremes, including erotic desire, forbidden love, and escaping the public spotlight, while The Life of a Showgirl draws on Swift's experiences during the Eras Tour as informed by her fame and romantic life.

-Swift considers her songwriting "confessional", and academics have connected her style to that of confessional poetry, in that her songs reference personal events and publicize internal feelings to her audience.
-Critical reception of her songwriting has been largely positive, and her melodic compositions have been highlighted for optimizing the verse-chorus form with memorable bridges.
-Several scholars have credited her with taking the confessional singer-songwriter tradition to new heights, and she has been variedly described by journalists as a "poet laureate"—of puberty, of romance, and of her generation.
+Critical reception of Swift's songwriting has been largely positive, and her melodic compositions have been highlighted for optimizing the verse-chorus form with memorable bridges.
+Several scholars have credited her with taking the confessional singer-songwriter tradition to new heights, and journalists have variously described her as a "poet laureate"—of puberty, of romance, and of her generation.
+In the view of the literary critic Stephanie Burt, Swift's writing is proficient at "placing inventive, evocative language into pop melodies designed to be sung".
 Some critics have dismissed her "confessional" style as material for tabloid gossip.
 Objection to the perceived poetic value of her songs, mostly from rockist critics, views her as a pop star using literary subtexts as a commercial ploy, with metaphors that are at times imprecise or self-indulgent.

-Scholars have attributed criticisms of Swift's songwriting to sexism.
-The musicologist Travis Stimeling argued that whereas Swift's autobiographical authenticity conforms to country and rock standards, her detractors, mostly male, view her lyrical depictions of a young woman's experiences as trivial and unworthy of serious merit.
-According to the English-language academic Ryan Hibbett, this gendered criticism bars Swift from receiving full artistic credentials as does Bob Dylan, whose reliance on romantic themes and occasional literary imprecisions are not as harshly criticized.
-In the view of the literary critic Stephanie Burt, although Swift's writing is not poetry in its traditional sense, it is proficient at "placing inventive, evocative language into pop melodies designed to be sung".
+Scholars have attributed such criticisms to sexism.
+The musicologist Travis Stimeling argued that while Swift's autobiographical authenticity fits country and rock standards, her mostly male detractors view her depictions of young women's experiences as trivial and unworthy of serious merit.
+According to the English-language academic Ryan Hibbett, this gendered criticism bars Swift from receiving the artistic credentials granted to figures such as Bob Dylan, whose romantic themes and occasional literary imprecisions are not as harshly criticized.